 “The mezzo-soprano Isabel Leonard is an ideal Blanche.
 She sings with beguiling tenderness in moments of composure, but her voice throbs with penetrating intensity when Blanche is overcome with anxiety.”
 Anthony Tommasini, New York Times, May 6, 2013 - Blanche in 'Dialogues des Carmelites' at the Metropolitan Opera

-In the 2013-2014 season, Isabel Leonard returned to the Metropolitan Opera as Dorabella in Così fan tutte under James Levine, which will also be an HD broadcast in the spring of 2014.
-Ms. Leonard . . . made her highly-awaited debuts at the San Francisco Opera and the Lyric Opera of Chicago, both as Rosina in Il barbiere di Siviglia.
-She also debuts at the Dallas Opera as Rosina.
-In concert, she will appear at the Tanglewood Festival singing the trio from Strauss’s Der Rosenkavalier under the baton of Andris Nelsons and at the Aspen Music Festival in a duo recital with guitarist Sharon Isbin.
-She will also be seen alongside other opera luminaries at Carnegie Hall’s Marilyn Horne Song Celebration and with Nathan and Julie Gunn at the Krannert Center at the University of Illinois, Champaign-Urbana.
+In the 2013-2014 season, Isabel Leonard returned to the Metropolitan Opera as Dorabella in Così fan tutte under James Levine, which was also HD broadcast in the spring of 2014.
+Ms. Leonard made her highly-awaited debuts at the San Francisco Opera and the Lyric Opera of Chicago, both as Rosina in Il barbiere di Siviglia.
+She also debuted at the Dallas Opera as Rosina.
+In concert, she appeared at the Tanglewood Festival singing the trio from Strauss’s Der Rosenkavalier under the baton of Andris Nelsons and at the Aspen Music Festival in a duo recital with guitarist Sharon Isbin.
+She was seen alongside other opera luminaries at Carnegie Hall’s Marilyn Horne Song Celebration and with Nathan and Julie Gunn at the Krannert Center at the University of Illinois, Champaign-Urbana.

 Metropolitan Opera audiences recently heard Ms. Leonard in two important role debuts during the 2012-2013 season: Miranda in Ades’s The Tempest and as Blanche in John Dexter’s ground-breaking production of Poulenc’s Dialogues des Carmélites.
 She also appeared in the English-version of The Barber of Seville which was broadcast internationally in HD.
 Last season also brought another important role and company debut as Sesto in Mozart’s La clemenza di Tito at the Canadian Opera Company.
 In recital, Ms. Leonard was featured in her Zankel Hall recital debut at Carnegie Hall.
 She also appeared at the University of Notre Dame, Isabelle Stewart Gardner Museum in Boston, San Francisco Performances, and at Atlanta’s Spivey Hall to rave reviews.
 She debuted Berlioz’s Les nuits d’été with the St. Paul Chamber Orchestra under Edo de Waart and closed the season in Japan at the Saito Kinen Festival, where she performed the title role in L’enfant et les sortilèges and Concepcion in Ravel’s L’heure espagnole with Seiji Ozawa conducting.